-- With Service Providers: We may share Your personal information with Service Providers (such as Stripe, inc) to monitor and analyze the use of our Service, for payment processing, to contact You.
+- With Service Providers: We may share Your personal information with Service Providers.
+For example, analytic service providers to monitor and analyze the use of our Service.

 - With Your consent: We may disclose Your personal information for any other purpose with Your consent.